le-quentin/homeserver/README.md

 ## TODO

+- [ ] Use Packer to produce base linux image with Docker and initial setup
 - [ ] Logstash for log aggregation and Kibana for reading logs in web UI
 - And many more things I'll list soon